- STATUS: Completed

-The Neutral Hosting/DAS initiative is a multi-year project, funded by the DAS licensees (a consortium consisting of Verizon, T-Mobile and AT&T), to provide reliable outdoor and indoor cellular coverage and capacity across the UNC-Chapel Hill campus.
-This unique approach provides a common (shared) transport infrastructure for all cellular carriers in addition to providing enhanced in-building coverage for Carolina’s Public Safety’s two-way radio system.
-Due to the complexity of system design, construction coordination and approval requirements, the DAS is being deployed in three phases over the next few years.
+The Neutral Hosting/DAS initiative is a multi-year effort, funded by the DAS licensees (a consortium consisting of Verizon, T-Mobile and AT&T), to provide reliable outdoor and indoor cellular coverage and capacity across the UNC-Chapel Hill campus.
+This unique approach provides a common (shared) transport infrastructure for the cellular carriers.
+Due to the complexities of system design, design approval and construction coordination, DAS deployment is a multi-step process requiring numerous phases.

 Wireless carriers are no longer permitted to deploy carrier-specific RF infrastructure on campus.
 Instead, any carrier is welcome to become a licensee and utilize the campus DAS network.
 By becoming a DAS licensee, each carrier gains access to the entire campus wireless system.
 The arrangement is “neutral” because no carrier has an advantage over another.
 All compete equally for the business of University clients.
 Campus faculty, students and staff are free to choose the carrier whose services best meet their needs.

-Important note–although some coverage improvements may result from the Phase I deployment, the UNC-Chapel Hill DAS does not include UNC Healthcare buildings on campus.
-UNC Hospital currently has a Sprint-only DAS within its facility.
+Important note–the UNC-Chapel Hill DAS does not include UNC Healthcare buildings on campus.
+UNC Hospitals has a separate DAS within its facilities.

 Deployment of initial outdoor DAS infrastructure

-Phase I of the DAS initiative includes the design and construction of the system head-end location (the “heart” of the system containing all DAS common equipment and carriers’ cellular base station equipment) and 13 DAS node (antenna) locations across campus.
+The initial DAS infrastructure deployment included the design and construction of the system’s head-end facilities (the “heart” of the system containing all DAS common equipment and carriers’ cellular base station equipment) and 14 DAS node (antenna) locations across campus.
 The specific campus node locations (see below) were selected based on the RF (radio frequency) system design required to provide the best initial coverage footprint on campus (and the AOB/Giles Horney complex off-campus).
-Construction of Phase I was completed in March 2012 with Verizon and T-Mobile active on the system.
+Construction of this system was completed in March 2012 with Verizon and T-Mobile active on the system.
 AT&T activated its network on the DAS in June 2013.
 Sprint currently is not a licensee of the UNC-Chapel Hill DAS.

 DAS node locations